arif1297/nextcloud-homelab/troubleshooting/further-network-troubleshooting.md

 ## Overview

-After system reboots, server became unreachable over SSH from my laptop.
+After system reboots, server became unreachable over ssh from my laptop.
 This documents the troubleshooting process used to restore network connection and understand the underlying networking behaviour.

 ---

-# Symptoms
+# Issues

-- SSH connection failed
+- ssh connection failed
-- Ping requests initially returned: host unreachable
+- ping requests initially returned: host unreachable

-- Server appeared offline from the network
+- server appeared offline from the network
-- Required investigation directly on the server
+- required investigation directly on the server

 ---